French election: Voters face stark choice on the economy

 Le Pen wants to hold a referendum on France's membership in the European Union.

-She says the country should drop the euro and switch to a "nouveau franc" of a lower value to help make French exports more competitive.

-Existing national debt could be converted to the new currency, a move that credit ratings agencies would likely consider a default.
+She's proposed dropping the euro and switching to a "nouveau franc" of a lower value to help make French exports more competitive.
+Existing national debt would be converted to the new currency -- a move likely to be considered a default.

+"The EU forbids us everything, punishes us, reprimands us -- and the end result is unemployment and poverty," Le Pen said Monday.

+Le Pen's position on the euro was attacked in Monday's debate, with rival candidates accusing her of courting economic catastrophe.
+She responded by accusing her critics of fear mongering.

 Macron couldn't be further away from Le Pen.
 His campaign is about keeping France at the heart of Europe.